 1. Treating the bees with chemicals will hurt them in the long run.

-I believe this is a reaction to the fact that when Varroa mites jumped into the honey bee population, the only chemicals on hand were truly awful.
-They were highly toxic, and prone to migrate into the beeswax in the hive.
-And because they were used universally to fight the mite apocalypse of the early 1980’s, resistance developed rapidly.
 The failure to eradicate mites, the failure to control mite depredations, the failure to safeguard bee health during treatment turned a number of beekeepers away from the recommendations of the experts, who seemed to be letting beekeepers down.
 The chemical suppliers of the remedies were suspect as well: profiting from this disaster but offering no permanent relief.

 Beekeepers began to question the wisdom of chemical Varroa-cides…not just the bad ones, but all of them.
 Many beekeepers were bitter, having lost their bees in spite of doing everything they could.
 And worse, a lot of them became deeply cynical.